jamnamdari/LSPCA/README.md

 ### Top Right Panel of Figure 2

-To run this code, you would first need to run the code provided in the <a href="./Help_files/Data_Generation.md">data generation file</a>.
+To run this code, you would first need to run the code provided in the <a href="./Help_files/Data_Generation.md">data generation file</a>, if not run previously.

 ```r
 ## Classic